-It was a time of great transition for the United States when Admiral James L. Holloway III took the helm as the Navy’s top military leader, member of the Joint Chiefs of Staff, and acting Chairman of the Joint Chiefs of Staff in 1974.
-The nation and the Navy were healing from the trauma of Vietnam and transitioning from the draft to an all-volunteer force.
+It was a time of great transition for the United States when Admiral James L. Holloway III took the helm as the Navy’s top military leader, member of the Joint Chiefs of Staff, and acting Chairman of the Joint Chiefs of Staff in 1974, as the Navy was transitioning after the Vietnam War from the draft to an all-volunteer force.

 While bolstering predecessor Admiral Elmo Zumwalt’s revolutionary strategic and personnel initiatives, Admiral Holloway set goals of his own on readiness, flexibility, offensive capability, balance, and personnel professionalism and stability.